netzke/netzke-core/UPGRADING.md

 In this case, the component `some_child_component` should be defined with the `component` method.

-Previously there was a way to specify a component class directly in items, which would implicitly create a child component.
+Previously there was a way to specify a component class directly in items (by using the `class_name` option), which would implicitly define a child component.
 This is no longer possible.
 The layout can now only refer to explicitly defined components.

+When no additional layout configuration is needed for a component, you can refer to them simply as symbols:

+    component :tab_one
+    component :tab_two

+    def items
+      [ :tab_one, :tab_two ]
+    end

 ### Specifying items in config